Cervical screening ONLY detects cervical cancer.

 If you have started screening and are under 25 you will continue to be recalled by your health provider according to the screening pathway you are already using.

 If you haven't started screed yet, you will be invited to start screening as you approach 25.
 It is safe to start screening as soon as you receive your invitation,.
 Remember, if you don't receive your invitation, you can contact your health provider directly to arrange a test when you turn 25.

-A cervical smear aims to detect abnormal changes to the cervix (the neck of the uterus or womb) before they develop into cancer and effective treatment for precancerous lesions detected by screening will prevent progression of cancer.
+Cervical screening aims to detect abnormal changes in the cells of the cervix (the neck of the uterus or womb) before the cells can develop into cancer.
+Abnormal cells can be treated to prevent the progression of cancer.